The Rules of Retirement: Made to Fit

 Whether retirement is a hop and a skip, or a long-distance haul, we’re all expecting to reach that finish line.
 All too often though, we fall into either idealism or denial.
-So let’s take off those lenses and get to the nitty-gritty: here’s what we’ll need to reach destination.
+So let’s take off those lenses and get to the nitty-gritty: here’s what we’ll need to reach our destination.

 Taking Your Measurements

 Economic turmoil, cost of living, taxes, inflation, lifespan, health and wellness concerns—the components of a viable retirement “number” are wide and varied.
 Add to that questions of where to live, whether to continue working, how to spend/invest assets during retirement, and how to provide for future generations, all the while making sure that you’re cared for as long as you may live.
 How can such a number, swimming with variables, even begin to be calculated?

 Online calculators and financial tools attempt to simplify things into rather elementary equations.
 And while no programmed ‘tool’ could ever replace face time with an advisor who knows you and your story, they can serve to provide a ballpark figure.
 Countless experts cite around 80% of pre-retirement income as the optimal sum to bring in during each year of retirement.
 Alternatively, it’s advised to save “10% to 15% of your gross income each year”.
 There’s also a crowd advocating a change from the traditional $1 million retirement goal, suggesting that $2 million is closer to ideal.